ibm-cloud-docs/codeengine/job-daemon.md

 1. Create your job
     1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
-    2. Select **Let's go**.
+    2. Select **Start creating**.
-    3. Select **Job**.
-    4. Enter a name for the job; for example, `myjob`.
-    5. Select a project from the list of available projects.
+    3. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that you must have a selected project to create a job.
+    4. Select **Job**.
+    5. Enter a name for the job; for example, `myjob`.
     6. Choose the code to run.
 You can create your job from an image in a [public registry](/docs/codeengine?topic=codeengine-create-job), [private registry](/docs/codeengine?topic=codeengine-create-job-private), or in [{{site.data.keyword.registrylong_notm}}](/docs/codeengine?topic=codeengine-create-job-crimage).
 You can also create your job from [repository](/docs/codeengine?topic=codeengine-run-job-source-code) or [local](/docs/codeengine?topic=codeengine-job-local-source-code) source code.
 For this example, use the {{site.data.keyword.codeengineshort}} sample image, `icr.io/codeengine/helloworld`.
     7. In the **Resources & scaling** section, specify `daemon` for the mode in the **Resiliency settings**.
 When you specify `daemon` mode, job runs for this job can run indefinitely, and they do not time out.
 There is no retry limit for these job runs.
 Any job runs for these jobs are automatically restarted without limit.
     8. Click **Create** to create the job.